-You will study a wide range of films, both mainstream and independent, American & British, as well as non-English language films.
-You will learn about a variety of film forms including silent films, short films and experimental.
-There is also practical coursework with students able to make either a film or write a screenplay & create a storyboard.
+If you are enthusiastic about cinema and would like to develop greater understanding and appreciation of films and acquire practical skills, then this course is for you.
+You will study a wide range of films, both mainstream and independent, American and British, as well as non-English language films.
+You will learn about a variety of film forms including silent films, short films and experimental films.
+There is also practical coursework with students able to either make a film or write a screenplay and create a storyboard.

-You will study and be assessed on the following three components, over a two-year period:
+You will study and be assessed on the following three components over a two-year period:

-Varieties of Film (Global Film; Documentary Film; Silent cinema; Experimental Film (1960–2000).
+Component 2Global filmmaking perspectives (Global Film; Documentary Film; Silent cinema; Experimental Film)